There are several ways you can access medical services. This depends on your healthcare needs and what services are available in your area.

 Many GP surgeries allow you to book and cancel appointments on their website.
 But they may only make some appointments available online.
 If you need an appointment quickly or for the same day, call the surgery as soon as it opens to book.

 You can now have a phone or video appointment with your healthcare professional.
 Contact your surgery or local health service to find out if it’s an option.

 You should be able to get repeat prescriptions through your GP.
-You can do this by phone, email or online depending how your surgery is running at the moment.
+You can do this by phone, email or online.
 Many pharmacies are still open and your medication should be available as usual.
 If your pharmacy is busy, you may want to order your medication earlier.

 You can either collect your repeat prescription in person and take it to the pharmacy or manage it using an online tool or app.

 In England you can manage repeat prescriptions through your phone or tablet using the NHS App.

 In Wales you can check to see if your GP surgery is registered with My Health Online.
 It’s a secure website where you can create a free account to manage repeat prescriptions.